theory/pgenv/README.md

         version    Show the current PostgreSQL version
-        versions   List all PostgreSQL versions available to pgenv help       Show this usage statement and command summary available  Show which versions can be downloaded (most recent versions last) check      Check all program dependencies
+        versions   List all PostgreSQL versions available to pgenv help       Show this usage statement and command summary available  Show which versions can be downloaded check      Check all program dependencies
         config     View, edit, delete the program configuration